BestTimesToVisit.com Logo

 Top Things to Do

-Sunrise over the Douro River from Miradouro da Serra do Pilar
+Sunrise Over the Douro River from Miradouro da Serra do Pilar

-Explore the Azulejo Masterpieces of Igreja do Carmo
+Wander Through the Azulejo Masterpieces of Igreja do Carmo

 See all 8 things to do →